bfeif/personal-website/content/posts/refactoring-a-data-scientists-survival-guide.md

 # Conclusion

 Learning to refactor is an integral step on any software developer's journey.
 And insofar as we as data scientists write code, we too are software developers; and with that, learning to refactor is an integral step on our journeys too.
-For a deeper dive into a practiced methodology for refactoring (and many more refactoring motifs than what's mentioned in this article), I recommend the book "Refactoring" by Martin Fowler.
+For a deeper dive into a practiced methodology for refactoring (and many more refactoring motifs than what's mentioned in this article), I recommend the book "Refactoring" by Martin Fowler \[1\].

-At the beginning of this post, I started with the anecdote of a programmer lamenting to themselves that their code "takes an exercise in archaeology to figure out how things work, to the point that they wish they could start again from a blank slate."
+At the beginning of this post, we saw Joe lamenting to himself that "every time he adds new code, bugs pop up in unexpected places that take increasingly long to fix, to the point that he wishes he could start over".
 And this raises a curious question -- when do you know whether to start over, or to refactor?
+Is starting over ever the right decision?

 This is always a tough question, and it rarely has a clear-cut answer.
-In writing software, as in nurturing human relationships, healing and rebuilding can often be more difficult than starting over -- but it is usually more robust and is almost always far more rewarding.
+In writing software, as in nurturing human relationships, healing and rebuilding is usually more difficult than starting over -- but it is also usually more robust and is almost always far more rewarding.
 Refactoring enables us to discover higher levels of internal design in the things we have already created, rendering us both more respectful of the past and more robust to the future.

+# References

+\[1\] [Refactoring: Improving the Design of Existing Code](https://martinfowler.com/books/refactoring.html), by Martin Fowler (with Kent Beck)

 ---